-- Ensuring that the necessary support is made for any child who attends the school who has SEND. - Monitoring the effectiveness of SEND provision in the school.
+- Listening to the voice of the child. - Ensuring that the necessary support is made for any child who attends the school who has SEND. - Monitoring the effectiveness of SEND provision in the school.

 The Governor meets with the SENDCO at least twice a term to ensure that these responsibilities are met by providing challenge and support.
 This year the impact of these meetings has been increased pupil voice, improved information and involvement of parents and enhanced transition planning.